Farok-ahmed/gold-price-live/README.md

-# Gold Price Live - WordPress Plugin
+# Metal Price Live - WordPress Plugin

 A professional WordPress plugin to display live gold, silver, and platinum prices with an interactive calculator.